utshomax/postman-docs/src/pages/docs/reports/api-security-reports.md

     url: "/docs/designing-and-developing-your-api/validating-elements-against-schema/"
 ---

-> **This Enterprise feature is in beta.** During the beta period, it may not be available to all [Postman Enterprise](https://www.postman.com/pricing) users and is subject to potential changes.

 The **API Security** report dashboard provides metrics relevant to the [API Security](/docs/api-governance/api-testing/api-testing-warnings/) posture of your Postman APIs.
 This section has two reports:

 * [Public APIs](#public-apis)